Call Today: (800) 976-4904

 Generalized communications that are broadly distributed beyond the State of Maryland do not, by themselves, trigger Maryland’s franchise regulation.
 For example under Maryland law, an advertisement in a newspaper or publication that reaches the State of Maryland but maintains at least two-thirds of its distribution outside of the State of Maryland does not, by itself, qualify as an offer to sell a franchise within the state.
 Franchisor’s should carefully scrutinize all franchise sales transactions and marketing relative to Maryland and whether or not the franchisor maintains a registered FDD with the state.

-To learn more about how we can help you with your Maryland FDD registration, contact us at (800) 976-4904 or contact us online.
+To learn more about how we can help you with your franchise registrations and growing your franchise in Maryland and across the United States, contact us at (800) 976-4904 or click the button below.